 If you've ever seen a television show with Gordon Ramsay in it, you've probably heard the term 86 thrown about.
+Maybe you've even heard it in wine movies.

 So what is the meaning of 86 and why does chef Ramsay yell it so much?

-It's actually one of the most commonly used terms in the foodservice industry.
+It's actually one of the most commonly used terms in the foodservice and hospitality industry.
 It has both a foh meaning and meaning to the back of house staff.
 So, understanding restaurant terms and restaurant slang like this is an important part of managing a bar or restaurant.

 Read on for a brief overview of the term 86, where it came from, and how to use it.